Wake Forest Career 1983-1993

 Campus Ministry

-In 1983, Ed wrote a Five Year Plan for Campus Ministry.
-The goals reflect growth and needs for the group of then five ministers plus Ed, and the desire for broader programming.
-Among the needs noted were: space to house all ministers in the same location; a new full-time staff person to serve as secretary, in addition to the Chaplain’s secretary; more information on student religious values and career interests; and the need for master keys (initially denied… not sure what happened about this).
-There were always plenty of nitty-gritty details.
+Among the needs noted were: office space to house all ministers in the same location; a new full-time staff person to serve as secretary for Campus Ministry (in addition to the Chaplain’s secretary); more information on student religious values and career interests; and the need for master keys.
+There were always plenty of nitty-gritty details about space and access.

 Programs proposed included: a weekly 20 minute devotional program, in Reynolda Hall, to serve Wake Forest staff; faculty/staff retreats for discussion of spirituality and service; a faculty advisory committee to give feedback on current programs and help initiate new ones; church vocations programming; possible link of chaplains with specific residence halls for formal or informal contact; and a more structured form of crisis intervention, whereby chaplains would share time being on-call to work with residence life, health service, and campus security staff as needed.
-In addition, a student service corp (to become Volunteer Service Corp) is under discussion.
+In addition, a student service corp (to become Volunteer Service Corp) was under discussion.

 The issue of space was at the time and continued to be a need for Campus Ministry.
 As Ed wrote at the time, “Space is crucial as both a vehicle for ministry and as a symbol of the University’s commitment to a viable, visible Christian presence.”